Hello and welcome to the podcast of the Lotus Eaters episode 1256.

 And then it's like, okay, we've got the new party, what's called your party.

-And then so the media's like, oh well, they've lost your party.
+And then, so the media's like, oh, well, they've lost your party.

 Like, well, what is it called then?

-As you just didn't reply.
+And she just didn't reply.

 And they don't have a name for it yet.

-So it's not actually called your party, but all of the branding the website is called your party.
+So it's not actually called your party, but all of the branding website is called your party.

 So who knows what's going on?

-I'm for one, I'm shocked at the lack of organization being demonstrated here.
+I'm, for one, I'm shocked at the lack of organization being demonstrated here.

-I expected a better calibre of communist.
+I expected a better caliber of communist.

 It does look a lot better.

-But then yesterday, I received in my work email, because for some reason, some bastard behind the scenes took all of our work emails and signed us up to your party.
+But then yesterday, I received in my work email because for some reason, some bastard behind the scenes took all of our work emails and signed us up to your party.

 So thanks for that.